From electrostatic potentials to yet another triangle center: Existence and uniqueness

 For points $P_0$ in the exterior of $T$ the proof can follow the same lines.
 Moreover, an even shorter proof can be given for such $P_0$ by entirely standard arguments of interchanging limits and integrals, as the integral in \eqref{formulafield1} is an absolutely convergent one.

-\emph{Part (e).} Begin by taking $P_0\in\textup{Ext}(T)$.
+\emph{Part (e).} Begin by taking a point $P_0$ outside $T$.
 Informally saying, the field does not vanish at $P_0$ since it has to ``point'' away from $T$.
 More rigorously, let $l$ be any line passing though $P_0$ and containing $T$ entirely in one of the two corresponding half-planes, see figure \ref{figureseparating}.

 If $\vec{n}$ is a vector normal to $l$ and oriented in the opposite direction, then formula \eqref{formulafield1} yields

 Consequently, $(\nabla V)(P_0)\neq\vec{0}$, so $P_0$ cannot be a stationary point for $V$.